prasannpatil1999/Vrinda-Sales-Store-Analysis-Using-Excel/README.md

 ### Insights & Findings
 - March month has high sales
 - March month has high orders
-- In vrinda's online store Males have bought higher revenue products
+- In vrinda's online store Women have made higher sales
 - Delivered type of order status has high count of fullfillment
 - Top 3 States by sales are Karnataka, Maharashtra, and Utatr Pradesh
 - Top 3 Channels by sales are Amazon, Myntra, and Flipkart